isc-projects/bind9/bin/dnssec/dnssec-signzone.rst

    one, signatures from the old key that are still within their validity period are retained.
 This allows the zone to continue to validate with cached copies of the old DNSKEY RRset.
-The :option:`-Q` option forces ``dnssec-signzone`` to remove signatures from keys that are no longer active.
+The :option:`-Q` option forces :program:`dnssec-signzone` to remove signatures from keys that are no longer active.
 This enables ZSK rollover using the procedure described in :rfc:`4641#4.2.1.1` ("Pre-Publish Key Rollover").

 .. option:: -q

    This option enables quiet mode, which suppresses unnecessary output.
-Without this option, when ``dnssec-signzone`` is run it prints three pieces of information to standard output: the number of keys in use; the algorithms used to verify the zone was signed correctly and other status information; and the filename containing the signed zone.
+Without this option, when :program:`dnssec-signzone` is run it prints three pieces of information to standard output: the number of keys in use; the algorithms used to verify the zone was signed correctly and other status information; and the filename containing the signed zone.
 With the option that output is suppressed, leaving only the filename.